-Chancellor Kwasi Kwarteng has scrapped the 45% higher rate of income tax
+Kwasi Kwarteng has scrapped the top rate of income tax for the highest earners as he set out his plan to boost economic growth.

 It comes as part of a package of measures announced to grow the UK economy, tackle energy costs to bring down inflation, and improve living standards across the country.